-Zelda Hunter is an associate in the Firm's International Arbitration Practice and is based in Geneva.
+Zelda Hunter is a partner in the Firm's International Arbitration Practice and is based in Geneva.

 Zelda has a broad commercial and construction practice focused on complex, high-value cross-border disputes in the power, mining, oil and gas, financial institutions and telecommunications industries.

 Zelda advises and represents clients under all major rules of arbitration and governed by various substantive laws, both common law and civil law.
 She also has substantial experience in arbitration-related court proceedings, such as, award enforcement and set-aside measures, and applications for interim relief.